KohheePeace/coderhackers/docs/the-complete-webdev-with-rails-2020/javascript-guide/javascript-intro.md

 This is **interactive** right ?

-In the next step, we will learn the meaning of this javascript code and write more javascript.
+In the next step, we will learn the meaning of this javascript code.